-July 2018 Offering: On July 3, 2018, the Company closed on an underwritten public offering of 181,941 shares of its common stock at a public offering price of \$29.68 per share, for gross proceeds of \$5.4 million, including the full exercise of the underwriters' over-allotment option to purchase additional shares of the Company's common stock, prior to deducting underwriting discounts and commissions and offering expenses (the "July 2018 Offering").
+July 2018 Offering: On July 3, 2018, the Company closed on an underwritten public offering of 181,941 shares of its common stock at a public offering price of \$29.68 per share, for gross proceeds of \$5.4 million, including the full exercise of the underwriters' over-allotment option to purchase additional shares of the Company's common stock (the "July 2018 Offering").
+Net proceeds totaled approximately \$4.6 million after deducting underwriting discounts and commissions and offering expenses.